ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 ## Production Notes
 {: #vpc-transit-production-notes}

-The [VPC reference architecture for IBM Cloud for Financial Services](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-vpc-architecture-about) has much more detail on securing workloads in the
+The [VPC reference architecture for IBM Cloud for Financial Services](https://{DomainName}/docs/framework-financial-services?topic=framework-financial-services-vpc-architecture-about) has much more detail on securing workloads in the {{site.data.keyword.cloud_notm}}.
-Powell is still working on this section
-{: #vpc-transit-production-notes}
-More detailed notes for production environments can be found in the todo link.

 Some obvious changes to make:
 - CIDR blocks were chosen for clarity and ease of explanation.
-The Availability Zones in the Multi zone Region could be 10.0.0.0/10, 10.4.0.0/10, 10.8.0.0/10 to conserve address space.
+The Availability Zones in the Multi zone Region could be 10.0.0.0/10, 10.64.0.0/10, 10.128.0.0/10 to conserve address space.
 Similarly the address space for Worker nodes could be expanded at the expense of firewall, DNS and VPE space.
 - Security Groups for each of the network interfaces for worker VSIs, Virtual Private Endpoint Gateways, DNS Locations and firewalls should all be carefully considered
 - Network Access Control Lists for each subnet should be carefully considered
--

 DNS
 The appliances are used as both DNS resolvers used by remote DNS servers and DNS forwarders.